Use Lucent Sky AVM with Azure Pipelines

 cleanDestinationFolder: false

-4. Insert the following code to the .yaml file, which queries the XML report to evaluate if the scan has found any vulnerability with a priority score of 2 or higher.
+4. Insert the following code to the .yml file, which queries the XML report to evaluate if the scan has found any vulnerability with a priority score of 2 or higher.

 - task: PowerShell@2